Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 “...Yeah.
 I know.”
 She decided to move on to a different subject.
 “So.
 Back to Akyawentuo next week?”

 Xiù nodded.
 “Yup.
-Tilly says the *‘Bawistuh---’”* she grinned at the Ten’Gewek mispronunciation, “---is basically ready.
+Tilly says the *‘Bawistuh - ’”* she grinned at the Ten’Gewek mispronunciation, “ - is basically ready.
 And that Brown One keeps probing the forest near Torf’s village, looking for a way in.
 It *definitely* wants another shot at the People.”

 *“Please* tell me you’re not gonna hunt that thing with spears and bows if Vemik’s ballista doesn’t work,” Allison begged Julian.